rafaelma/pgbackman/docs/manual.rst

-Even though a backup created with ``pg_dump`` / ``pg_dumpall`` can never guarantee a full disaster recovery of all data changed between the moment when the backup was taken and the moment of a future crash, they are necessary if you need to archive versions of a database, move databases between PgSQL nodes, clone databases between production / pre-production and/or development servers.
+Even though a backup created with ``pg_dump`` / ``pg_dumpall`` can never guarantee a full disaster recovery of all data changed between the moment when the backup was taken and the moment of a future crash, they are still necessary if you need to archive versions of a database, move databases between PgSQL nodes and clone databases between production / pre-production and/or development servers.

 They are also an easy way of taken backups of databases not requiring